mobizt/ESP-Line-Notify/README.md

-# LINE Notify Arduino Library for ESP8266 and ESP32
+# [DEPRECATED] LINE Notify Arduino Library for ESP8266 and ESP32

 This Arduino library allows ESP8266 and ESP32 to send LINE Notify message, sticker and images.